Services Provided by the Education Abroad Office

 - Provide guidance to students and leaders about the visa application process, if applicable.

 - Facilitate faculty leader professional development and networking sessions.
-If faculty leaders attend all four events offered throughout the year, they will be certified.
+If faculty leaders attend four workshops offered throughout the year, they will be certified.

 - Prepare pre-departure travel packets for faculty leaders.